WDev2021/Real-Time-Bus-Tracker/README.md

 ## Description
-This is a practice exercise to learn how to **fetch data from other websites**
+This is a practice exercise to learn how to **fetch data from other websites** The map shows the location for the busses in an Area of Boston

 ## Usage
 Educational purposes